Italian Army: Command structure

 The Armed Forces of Italy are under the command of the Italian Supreme Defense Council, presided over by the President of the Italian Republic.

 Ranks

 Ranks are part of the uniform.

 Organisation

 For the detailed structure of the Italian Army, see Structure of the Italian Army.

 Unit organizations

 All brigades have been deployed and are continuously deployed in operations outside of Italy.
 Combat brigades field between 3–5,000 troops each.
-Brigade maneuver units are designated as regiments but field men and equipment similar to large battalions, consisting of large Command and Logistic Support Company and a combat battalion.
-Artillery regiments field and additional Surveillance, Target Acquisition and Tactical Liaison Battery.
+Brigade maneuver units are designated as regiments but field men and equipment similar to large battalions, consisting of large command and logistic support company and a combat battalion.
+Artillery regiments field an additional Surveillance, Target Acquisition and Tactical Liaison Battery.

 Every complete Italian Army brigade fields the following units: